 So let's look at some examples.

-SharePoint is a widely recognized and extensively used document management system developed by Microsoft.
+SharePoint is a recognized and extensively used document management system developed by Microsoft.
 With its robust features and integration capabilities, SharePoint has become a go-to solution for organizations seeking efficient document and best knowledge management tools and improved customer satisfaction.